 Financial assets and financial liabilities are offset and the net amount reported in the Statement of financial position when there is a legally enforceable right to offset the recognised amounts and there is an intention to settle on a net basis, or realise the asset and settle the liability simultaneously.
-As at the end of the reporting period, there are no financial assets or liabilities offset or which could be offset in the Statement of financial position.
+As at the end of the reporting period, there are no financial assets or liabilities offset in the Statement of financial position.